 The primary function of a high-yield savings account is to hold your cash so it can rake in some interest until you need to spend it.
 Unless your primary bank offers competitive interest rates, you may end up managing multiple accounts at multiple financial institutions to maximize what you earn.
 Since that hassle doesn’t appeal to everyone, we looked at what other services the savings account providers offered.

 If you’re on the SmartyPig site looking for other banking services, you won’t find any beyond its savings account.
 However, parent company Sallie Mae does offer money market accounts, certificates of deposit (CDs), credit cards, and its infamous student loans — but no checking accounts.

 |Sallie Mae banking services|

 If you’re looking for an all-in-one contender, check out Ally or Discover, where you can find seven-plus banking services to supplement your high-yield savings account.

 It all comes down to the interest rate.
-In this regard, Sallie Mae’s SmartyPig account — offering 0.70% interest — beats the competition.
+In this regard, Sallie Mae’s SmartyPig 2.25% APY beats almost all of the competition.
 But there’s a caveat: The highest interest rate applies only to balances of up to $10,000.
-It drops to 0.55% on amounts above that.
-If you have anything over $12,600 in funds (the break-even point), consider parking the overage at a competing bank (Affirm has the next highest rate at 0.65%) to max out what your savings earn.
+It drops to a still-competitive 2.1%-2.15% on amounts above that.
+If you have piles of cash in savings, consider parking the overage at a competing bank to max out what your savings earn.